 If a product contains more than the allowed THC level, it is declared illegal.
 If you want to use CBD oil in Scotland it is crucial to check the product's THC content to ensure that it is within legal limits.
 The best way to ensure this is by purchasing your products from a reputable supplier with evident lab reports that confirm the contents of their products.

-Though CBD products that contain less than 0.2% THC are legal in Scotland and the UK, marijuana is not.
+Though CBD products that contain trace THC levels are legal in Scotland and the UK, marijuana is not.
 Under the 1971 misuse of drugs act, the country classifies marijuana as a controlled substance.
 Anybody found selling, transporting, or using it is liable to face penalty fines and potentially jail time.